marcogbarcellos/todo-redux-java/server/README.md

 ## Things to improve/do

+- Tests for Todo Model/Logic(we only have some for Users) and improve User tests.

+- Use UUID instead of Long as the main ID of all models.

+- Create Login Authentication and a userId property in the TODO Model.

 - Improve the logs: Instead of only having Elasticsearch populated with the logs, we could use the ELK(Elasticsearch, Logstash and Kibana) solution to provide a better visualization of logs, and perhaps metrics.

 - Create a queue(RabbitMQ or Kafka) to store logs in a safer way.
 A queue would also be useful to send notifications.

-- Create Login Authentication and a userId property in the TODO Model.

-- Use UUID instead of Long as the main ID of all models.

-- Create proper URL prefix(/api/v1) for all endpoints.